GTFMyrmidon/flow/README.md

 #### Requirements
 ---
 ##### User Requirements
 1. As a student, I would like to see my future classes to better plan for the future.
+Sizing Value:
-2. As a student, I would like to see my options more visually in order to get a clear picture of what courses i still need to complete
+2. As a student, I would like to see my options more visually in order to get a clear picture of what courses i still need to complete.
+Sizing Value:
-3. As a student, I would like my own profile to keep track of my progress so that I can revisit my audit
+3. As a student, I would like my own profile to keep track of my progress so that I can revisit my audit.
+Sizing Value:
+4. As a student, I would like to have control over the color, font, size of the flowchart to have a more personalized experience.
+Sizing Value:

 ##### Functional Requirements
-4. As a developer, I would like to store user login information to allow a save functionality
+5. As a developer, I would like to store user login information to allow a save functionality.
+Sizing Value:
-5. As a developer, I would like to have a database filled with all the user major requirements
+6. As a developer, I would like to have a database filled with all the user major requirements.
+Sizing Value:
-6. As a developer, I would like to display a flowchart composed of all the requirements that the user's major demands to allow the user to get a visual representation
+7. As a developer, I would like to display a flowchart composed of all the requirements that the user's major demands to allow the user to get a visual representation.
+Sizing Value:
-7. As a developer, I would like to implement a functionality that will allow the user to distinguish completed courses and remaining requirements
+8. As a developer, I would like to implement a functionality that will allow the user to distinguish completed courses and remaining requirements.
+Sizing Value:

 ##### Non-Functional Requirements
-8. As a developer, I would like to keep login information secure to protect the user
+9. As a developer, I would like to keep login information secure to protect the user.
+Sizing Value:
-9. As a developer,
+10. As a developer, I would like to create code that is optimized to allow the user to navigate our site at fast speeds.
+Sizing Value:
+11. As a developer, I would like to have our site be mobile compatible to allow the user access from many devices.
+Sizing Value:

 #### Methodology
 ---
-Mash-up of Iterfall and Agile
+We will be following the Agile methodology.

 #### Project Tracking Software
 ---
-Trello
+Trello.
+We will use Gitlo to sync our Trello cards with our github repo.

 #### Project Plan